Masatoshi Gündüz Ikeda: Academic career

 Ikeda graduated from the mathematics department of Osaka University in 1948.
-He received a Ph.D. degree with his thesis "On Absolutely Segregated Algebras", written in 1953 under the direction of Kenjiro Shoda.
+He received a PhD degree with his thesis "On Absolutely Segregated Algebras", written in 1953 under the direction of Kenjiro Shoda.
 He was appointed associate professor in 1955.
 He pursued scientific research at the University of Hamburg in Germany, under the supervision of Helmut Hasse (1898–1979) between 1957 and 1959.
 On a suggestion from Hasse, he went to Turkey in 1960 and landed at Ege University in İzmir.
 In 1961, he was appointed a foreigner specialist in the Faculty of Science at the same university.

 In 1964, Ikeda married Turkish biochemist Emel Ardor, whom he met and followed to Turkey.
 He was naturalized, converted to Islam and adopted the Turkish name Gündüz.
 He became associate professor in 1965 and a full professor in 1966.
 In 1968, with permission of the university, he went to the Middle East Technical University (METU) in Ankara as a visiting professor for one year.
 However, following the end of his term, he was offered a permanent post as a full professor, which he accepted upon the proposal of the mathematician Cahit Arf, whom he had known since his early years in Turkey.

 From time to time, Ikeda was invited as a visiting professor to various universities such as the University of Hamburg (1966), San Diego State University, California (1971), and Yarmouk University in Irbid, Jordan (1984, 1985–86).
 In 1976, Ikeda carried out research work at Princeton University.
 In 1976, Ikeda went to Hacettepe University in Ankara, where he chaired the mathematics department until 1978, before he returned to METU.
 He retired in 1992 at METU.
 His scientific devotion was in Galois theory.

 Among the research institutions Ikeda served were TÜBİTAK Marmara Research Center and Turkish National Research Institute of Electronics and Cryptology.
 Finally, he worked at the Feza Gürsey Basic Sciences Research Center in Istanbul.

 Ikeda was a member of the Basic Sciences Board at the Scientific and Technological Research Council of Turkey (TÜBİTAK), and served as the head of the Mathematic Research Unit at the METU.

 Family life and death

 Ikeda died on 9 February 2003, in Ankara.
 Following a religious funeral service held on 12 February at Kocatepe Mosque, he was laid to rest at the Karşıyaka Cemetery.
-He was the father of two sons, both born on Turkey.
+He was the father of two sons, both born in Turkey.